You can download the Ultimate Guide to Digital Menu Boards in PDF from our website. It’s free!

 Interesting fact: McDonald’s recently spent more than $6 billion to revamp more than 6,000 stores throughout the US.
 According to Digital Signage Today, the renovations, which will affect stores in 20 states and the District of Columbia, include kiosk ordering, table service, digital menu boards, and mobile pay and pick-up zones.

 When comparing commercial and consumer displays, you have to consider several factors including durability, warranty, and more.
 A consumer TV is designed for home viewing in environments that are not as brightly lit as a commercial location and are turned on for far shorter periods of time.

 For quick-service restaurants, you will have to consider higher room temperatures, dust, grease, and so on.

 The amount of time that the displays are operable varies from a couple of hours per day for consumer grade TVs to 24/7, 365 days a year for commercial grade.
 Additionally, there is a wide variety of commercial displays for many different types of applications.

-As far as warranties are concerned, remember that consumer warranties are designed only for consumer use and are normally for a year’s duration.
-Most commercial displays will typically have a three year parts and labor warranty, and this may extend to 5 years in certain instances.
+As for warranties, remember that consumer warranties are designed only for consumer use and are normally for a year’s duration.
+Most commercial displays will typically have a three-year parts and labor warranty, extending to 5 years in certain instances.

 It’s important to note that consumer warranties are typically voided by commercial use due to the higher than expected daily use of the display.